MDwiyanti/rnaseq-hisat2-cufflinks/README.md

 5. Three files to be downloaded :
     - annotation folder: Gmax_275_Wm82.a2.v1.annotation_info.txt; Gmax_275_Wm82.a2.v1.gene.gff3
     - assembly: Gmax_275_v2.0.fa
-6. Create new folder in local computer for these files.
+6. Create new folder in local computer for these files: for example, reference in Desktop.

 Workflow: